 The Ten Commandments

-Christians are called to memorize and live by the commands of the Lord.
-They are His gracious boundaries that help guide us when tempted, and give order to our society and our Christian life.
+Christians are called to live by the words of the Lord.
+The commands are His gracious boundaries to guide us when tempted, give order to our society, and show a path of holy living.

-Note: The numbering of the commands is not significant to our salvation—as they are given unnumbered and merely described by God’s Word as the “ten words.”
+Note: The commands are given unnumbered in Exodus 20 and Deuteronomy 5.
 Israelite and Jewish tradition actually began with the prologue (I am the Lord your God) as the first word, and the second was “no other gods.”
-The majority of Christians worldwide use the historic, traditional numbering from the early Church described above.
-The original text is found in Exodus 20 and Deuteronomy 5.
+The majority of Christians worldwide use the historic numbering from the early Church described above.

 The Lord’s Prayer

-Jesus taught His disciples how to pray, and so we continue to use His prayer as a living source of strength and hope:
+Jesus taught His disciples to pray, and we continue His prayer as a living source of strength and hope: